France celebrates Bastille Day with American twist

 Some 190 troops from the U.S. Army, Navy and Air Force were set to march in the parade Friday, with American planes contributing to the grand fly-over, according to Reuters.
 Thousands of French servicemen and women are also taking part.

-The troops will include members of the U.S. Army’s 1st Infantry Division, which was founded in 1917, the same year that the United States entered World War I.
+The troops included members of the U.S. Army’s 1st Infantry Division, which was founded in 1917, the same year that the United States entered World War I.

 Angie Dragt, a tourist from the Bay area in California, who was visiting Paris with her family, said she was proud that Trump was partaking in the parade.